European Parks Academy 2020

 AirBnB - private rooms or flats in and around Klagenfurt.

 Klagenfurt can be reached by plane (to Klagenfurt airport), train (e.g. flight to Vienna, then 4 hours by train) or by bus (e.g. flight to Ljublijana, 2 hours by bus).

-Participants can choose between the following training package (early bird discount before 30th March):
+Participants can choose between the following training packages (early bird discount before 31 March):

 The fee includes: lunch and one welcome dinner at the beginning of each module; all costs related to food, transport and accommodation during the excursion; evening program (e.g. welcome event, excursion to the lake, guided city tour, etc.)

 Not covered are: accommodation (except 1 night during the excursions), dinner during seminars, transport to and within Klagenfurt.